MicrosoftDocs/PlayReady/CONTRIBUTING.md

 - Click the "New pull request" button.
 (The "base fork:" will be listed as "MicrosoftDocs/playready", the "head fork:" should show your fork of the repo and the branch in which you made your changes.)
 You can review your changes here as well.
 - Click the green "Create pull request" button.
 You will then be asked to give your Pull Request a title and description, then click the "Create pull request" button once more.
 - After pushing your contribution to the remote repo, you will be sent an email from *Open Publishing Build Service* informing whether your contribution built successfully and linking to any error warnings such as broken links, click the links to see your content staged on the site.
-- Once your PR is submitted, a member of the documentation team will review your contribution and, if approved, it will be published to [https://docs.microsoft.com/windows/playready](https://docs.microsoft.com/windows/playready).
+- Once your PR is submitted, a member of the documentation team will review your contribution and, if approved, it will be published to [PlayReady documentation](https://docs.microsoft.com/playready).

 ## Using issues to provide feedback on this documentation